sashahafner/silageVOC-EF-2020/ReadMe.md

 ## 4.2. `02_production`
 These files are for determination of VOC production in silage, based on silage VOC concentrations reported in published papers.
-The data used here are based on Hafner et al. (2013), supplemented with measurements from haylage (grass silage) and legume silage.
+The data used here are based on measurements of VOC within silage from the scientific literature, presented in a review paper (Hafner et al. 2013), supplemented with measurements from haylage (grass silage) and legume silage.
+Many more data are available for corn silage than the other types, both in terms of the number of silages and studies (e.g., > 800 silages from 27 studies for ethanol in corn silage vs. 31 silages from 2 studies for legume silage) and the number of compounds (32, 25, and 11 compounds for corn, grass, and legume, respectively).
+To deal with these omissions, corn silage (or in one case, grass silage) values were substituted.

 These literature data can be found in `data/Silage_VOC.xlsx`.
 Weighted mean concentrations (by numer of silages in each study) are calculated by crop type, following the approach described in Hafner et al. (2013, Section 2).
 These calculations are carried out by running `scripts/main.R`.